gitlabhq/gitlabhq/.gitlab/issue_templates/Documentation.md

 ### Type of issue

+Add the relevant label:

-- [ ] Correction or clarification needed
+- `docs:fix` - Correction or clarification needed.
-- [ ] New doc or section needed
+- `docs:new` - New doc needed to cover a new topic or use case.
-- [ ] Rewrite of doc or section needed
-- [ ] Restructure or other broader improvements
-- [ ] Other
+- `docs:improvement` - Improving an existing doc; e.g. adding a diagram, adding or rewording text, resolving redundancies, cross-linking, etc.
+- `docs:revamp` - Review a page or group of pages in order to plan and implement major improvements/rewrites.
+- `docs:other` - Anything else.

 ### Problem to solve

 <!-- What product or feature(s) affected?
 What docs or doc section affected?
 Include links or paths.